About The Space

 in The Mungo Center

-We fill The Space between the theoretical and the practical.
+We bridge the space between the theoretical and the practical.

 We hope you’ll take advantage of what we have to offer.
 It’s the only space of its kind at any liberal arts college where you can learn to prepare, impact, launch, consult and explore, and we believe it will give you a unique competitive advantage after graduation as well as enhance your years at Wofford.